 The “Safe Cracking” International Physics Tournament

-Imagine standing in front of a box (a "safe") within which there are lasers, wires, magnets and a fan.
-You have ten minutes to break into it, and the countdown has already begun.
-Did you crack the code to open the lock?
+Imagine standing in front of a box (a “safe”) that holds lasers, wires, magnets, and a fan.
+You have ten minutes to break into it, and the clock is ticking.
+Can you crack the code to open the lock?
 The International Physics Tournament is your chance to prove to everyone what you are capable of.

 The international tournament will be held at the Davidson Institute of Science Education at the Weizmann Institute on March 24-25, 2020.